Home/Blog/Lifestyle/Food & Nutrition/Top Pineapple Health Benefits: Skin, Hair, Immunity & Digestion

 • Digestive Issues: Excessive consumption could lead to diarrhoea or an upset stomach due to its high acidity and sugar content.

-• Medication Interactions: Bromelain can interact with some medications, such as blood thinners and antibiotics.
-It’s advisable to consult your doctor if you’re on medication and plan to consume pineapple regularly.
+• Medication Interactions: Bromelain can interact with certain medications, including blood thinners and antibiotics.
+If you’re on medication and plan to consume pineapple regularly, consult your doctor.

-• Allergic Reactions: Some people may be allergic to pineapple, leading to symptoms like rashes or gastrointestinal distress.
+• Allergic Reactions: Some individuals may be allergic to pineapple, which can cause symptoms such as rashes or gastrointestinal distress.

 In case of any adverse effects, it’s best to seek help from your doctor.